phax/phive/README.md

     * Added new class `ValidationSourceXMLReadableResource`
     * Extended `IValidationSource` interface to make content serializable
     * Added the duration in milliseconds per `ValidationResult`
+    * Updated the default JSON and XML validation result list serialization to contain the new elements
 * v10.0.3 - 2024-12-01
     * Added default XML serialization of validation results
     * Added new `EValidationBaseType` entries